Woodhead line: Possible closure of Woodhead 3

 In 2007, National Grid, the present owners of all three of the tunnels, proposed to move electricity cables from the Victorian to the 1953 tunnel.
 This work started in 2008 and was completed in 2012.
 This has meant it is now not possible to use the newer tunnel for railway traffic.
 In 2007, the Peak District National Park and other relevant local bodies provided many reasons why the tunnel should remain available for potential re-opening but, in September 2007, the government declined to intervene in the matter.

 Surviving sections

 The suburban passenger service between Manchester, Glossop and Hadfield remains in service, but the electricity supply was converted to standard 25 kV AC overhead in December 1984.
 The Class 506 EMUs were then withdrawn and replaced by Class 303 EMUs from the Glasgow area.
-The service is now operated (as of 2013) by Class 323 EMUs.

 The Huddersfield line platforms at Penistone railway station remain open, used by the Huddersfield-Sheffield diesel-operated local trains, which traverse the line the short distance between the former Huddersfield Junction and Barnsley Junction.

-There is just one other part of the line open to traffic, albeit goods, and that is the single line from Woodburn Junction, on the Sheffield–Lincoln line, to Deepcar to serve the Liberty Speciality steel works at Stocksbridge.
-Currently, there is a single return trip per evening, Monday to Friday, from Aldwarke steelworks in Rotherham to the Stocksbridge site.
+One other part of the line remained open to traffic, albeit goods, and that is the single line from Woodburn Junction, on the Sheffield–Lincoln line, to Deepcar to serve the Liberty Speciality steel works at Stocksbridge.
+Freight trains carrying steel products continued using this line between Aldwarke and Stocksbridge until 29 September 2024 when the line was mothballed.